 This is classic, sunny Andalucia all over.
 History, cultural cities and holiday villas are to be found among rolling hills of olives, rooted in red earth under blue skies.

 It is a wedge of Malaga province that spreads inland from the southern Mediterranean coast, between Malaga town in the west and Nerja in the east.
 Enclosing it on either side like inverted commas are two mountainous Natural Parks: the Montes de Malaga and the Sierras de Tejeda, Amijara y Alhama.

-La Axarquia is one of the very few places in mainland Europe where winter swims are a real possibility.
+La Axarquia boasts the best climate in Europe with 320 days of sun a year.
+It's one of the few places in mainland Europe where winter swims are a real possibility.
 The Mediterranean climate is guaranteed by mountain ranges which shelter the region and shore winter temperatures up to 20⁰ C or more.

 Andalucia's Moorish history stands out in the form of hilltop castles and also in the steeples of some village churches, which were once the minarets of mosques built during the centuries of Islamic rule.

 The border with Granada province is formed by the Natural Park of Tejeda, Almijara and Alhama, a mountain reserve of forests and rugged wildernesses, where ancient mule tracks provide excellent walking opportunities.

 In the west, La Axarquia is bordered by the Montes de Malaga.
 These gentle mountains, rich in Mediterranean pine forest, offer views of the sea from their protected Natural Parklands.
 Prominence here goes to small towns such as Colmenar, whose surroundings are beautiful.

 Naturally, the Mediterranean and its sandy beaches are hard to resist at some point during a stay in this sunny region.

 Barbecued fish on the beach, a cold beer, an ice cream?